-Since 30 June 2016, companies must identify and provide Companies House with details of all people with significant control (PSCs).
-These are individuals who have the right (power) to exercise a significant degree of influence or control over a company.
+Since 30 June 2016, companies must identify every person with significant control (PSC) in the business and provide their details to Companies House.
+These are the individuals who have the right (power) to exercise a significant degree of influence and/or control over the company.

-- holds more than 25% of the company’s shares
+- holds more than 25% of the company’s issued shares

 - holds more than 25% of the company’s voting rights

-- has the right to appoint and remove the majority of the company’s directors
+- has the right to appoint and remove the majority of the company’s board of directors

-Directors do not qualify as people with significant control when carrying out their normal duties.
-They are only classed as PSCs if they are also members and meet one of the qualifying conditions.
+Directors do not qualify as people with significant control by virtue of carrying out their normal duties.
+They are only classed as PSCs if they are also members and/or meet one of the five qualifying conditions.

-The role of the company secretary is predominantly administrative and advisory in nature, ensuring that a company and its directors operate in accordance with the rules and regulations to which they are subject.
+The role of a company secretary is predominantly administrative and advisory in nature, but it carries a great deal of weight.
+Generally, they are responsible for ensuring that the company and its directors operate in accordance with the laws, regulations, and rules to which they are subject.

-- Appointing a company secretary is optional for private limited companies but mandatory for PLCs
+- A company secretary is mandatory for PLCs but optional for private limited companies (unless required by the articles)

-- Companies can appoint as many secretaries as they like
+- You can have as many company secretaries as you like

-- Statutory filing and reporting, including confirmation statements and annual accounts
+- Statutory filing and reporting, including confirmation statements, annual accounts, and tax returns

 - Overseeing and advising directors on matters of corporate governance and compliance

 Many of these duties are similar to those normally carried out by directors.
-However, secretaries are appointed at the discretion of directors to provide support, and it is the directors who are ultimately responsible for the company and its actions.
+However, secretaries are appointed at the discretion of the board to provide specialist advice and support.